RedPanda-Seguranca-Ofensiva/XSS-Mime-Type-Fuzzer/README.md

-# NEW Mime-types that can execute XSS and its format
+# NEW Mime-types that can execute XSS when using nosniff

 | Safari iOS | Format | Notes |
 |-------------------------------|--------|-------|